BruceWayneLinxu/Resume/README.md

 * LinkedIn URL: https://www.linkedin.com/in/lin-xu-439728b5/

 ### Education:
-Sep.
+* Dalian Polytechnic University - Dalian, Liaoning
+* Bachelor Degree in Automation Engineering  Sep.
 2005 - July.
 2009
-* Dalian Polytechnic University - Dalian, Liaoning
-* Bachelor Degree in Automation Engineering

 ### Experience:
-Feb, 2012 - present
+* Shenyang Mxnavi Co.,Ltd  Feb, 2012 - present
-Shenyang Mxnavi Co.,Ltd
 Senior Software Engineer
 - Redesigned the program of requesting the TPEG data from the server.
 - Refactored the interfaces of getting the restricted information for Vehicle Routing;